Currently showing all bridges ·

 Hushaw Bridge (Fountain County, Indiana)

-Built in 1886 as part of a 7-span bridge across the Wabash near Attica, moved to this location in 1924.Through truss bridge over Big Shawnee Creek on CR 300 EastOpen to traffic
+Built in 1886 as part of a multi-span bridge across the Wabash near Attica, moved to this location in 1924.Pratt through truss bridge over Big Shawnee Creek on CR 300 EastOpen to traffic

 Built 1886, trestle approaches rebuilt 1918Abandoned Pratt Through Truss Bridge over Little Sioux River on Abandoned Illinois Central RailroadAbandoned